 Examine Every Monster

 Before deciding whether you should fight a monster, target it with ‘x’ and press ‘x’ again to examine it.
-While you don’t get all information (such as the monster’s attributes), you can see what it resists and its abilities, and most importantly: how it attacks you!
-Sometimes there are also hints about its attributes in its description.
+This will tell you almost everything there is to know about the monster: it’s attacks and what they do, their attributes and properties.
 Devise your strategy from this information.

 Watch Your Attributes